Taylor-S/BoomBox/README.md

 The audio player features simple functions such as play, pause, next track, previous track, increase/decrease volume and a seeking function (doesn't work well on codepen, but works perfectly on local system and most likely if uploaded to a server).

-As skills increase, extra features and improvements will be added.

-Peace,

 Taylor